Alan-Bushell/la-cocina-del-diablo/README.md

 ##### Dynamic Menu listings

- - The website displays dynamic menus that are updated on the back end and shown on the front-end depending on which menu the user select.
+ - The website displays dynamic menus that are updated on the back end and shown on the front-end depending on which menu the user selects.
  - If the menu is updated by the business owner then this change will reflect on the front end.
  - Additionally if the site owner wants to add extra items to the menus they will also display for customers.
- - This allows the business owner to make easy changes, change pricing, dishes, or even descriptions easily
+ - This allows the business owner to make easy changes, change pricing, dishes, or even descriptions easily.

 ##### Events